Windows Measured Boot – How it helps to secure Windows OS Platform

 In my previous articles related to Secure Boot and Trusted Boot, I have explained how Microsoft has worked to secure the boot phase of Windows 10 to provide a secure and reliable OS platform for the enterprise scenario.

-Today in this article, I will discuss another feature that ensures the platform’s integrity – Windows Measured Boot.
+In this article, I will discuss another feature that ensures the platform’s integrity: Windows Measured Boot.

 Quick Recap

-Secure Boot helps secure the EFI boot phase of Windows by allowing only trusted EFI components to get executed.
-This includes the EFI Boot Manager (bootmgfw. efi) and the OS Boot Loader (winload. efi)
+Secure Boot helps secure Windows’ EFI boot phase by allowing only trusted EFI components to be executed.
+This includes the EFI Boot Manager (bootmgfw. efi) and the OS Boot Loader (winload. efi).

 As the OS Boot Loader gets executed, it verifies the OS Kernel (ntoskrnl.exe) signature before loading it to memory.
 It also scans the SYSTEM registry hive to load the SERVICE_BOOT_START drivers to memory.